Alice Sommerlath: Marriage and later life

-In 1932, date on which Brazilian women were considered eligible to vote, she came to hold in her own right: the title of elector, nomenclature that is a remnant of the brazilian monarchical period.

 From 1937 through 1947, they lived in Berlin.

 From 1947 to 1957, the family lived in São Paulo, where Sommerlath's husband held positions such as president of the Brazilian subsidiary of Swedish company Uddeholm AB.
 In 1957, the Sommerlaths returned to Heidelberg.

 Sommerlath was widowed in October 1990.
-She suffered from heart disease and senile dementia and died at Drottningholm Palace in Ekerö Municipality, west of Stockholm in 1997.
+She suffered from heart disease and senile dementia and died at Drottningholm Palace, west of Stockholm, in 1997.
 Her remains were buried in Heidelberg beside her husband's.